 - Daily continental breakfast

-If you’ve got outdoor equipment like diving gear, hiking boots, etc. you must clean them before you travel to New Zealand in order for the inspection process to be hassle-free for you.
+If you’ve got outdoor equipment like diving gear, hiking boots, etc. you must clean them before you travel to New Zealand in order for the inspection process to go more quickly for you.
 Be advised that New Zealand is firm about this given how they have sniffer dogs and bio-sensitive X-ray machines to detect any unwanted items.

-Technically, there is NEVER a bad time to go to New Zealand; yet of course, since both the North and South Islands are long and narrow, weather can vary a lot.
-But as an overview, below are New Zealand’s seasons:
+Technically, there is NEVER a bad time to go to New Zealand; yet of course, since both the North and South Islands are long and narrow, the weather is not uniform.
+So as an overview, below are New Zealand’s seasons:

 - Summer: (December to February) This is the most popular time; hence, the busiest — but the beaches are great during this time of the year.
 Take note by the way that January will be the warmest month.
 Thinking about this, New Zealand is a great escape for these months of the year if you want to get away from harsh winters.